Campaign to End Stop-and-Frisk in Washington DC

 What is Stop-and-Frisk?

-In theory, “Stop-and-Frisk” happens when the police stop individuals, allegedly under suspicion they have or could commit a crime, and then search them for weapons only.
-In reality, “suspicion” applies almost exclusively to Black and Brown people, and police regularly conduct illegal searches for things other than weapons without probable cause.
+In theory, “Stop-and-Frisk” (also referred to as a “Terry stop” or “protective pat down”) happens when the police stop an individual, allegedly under suspicion they have committed or are committing a crime, and then conduct a brief, non-invasive search them for weapons only.
+In reality, “suspicion” applies almost exclusively to Black, Brown, and transgender people, and police regularly conduct illegal searches for things other than weapons without probable cause.
 Stop-and-Frisk has become code for a mass dragnet of racially-biased harassment aimed at using intimidation as a “crime fighting” tool.

 Cities such as New York, Minneapolis, Chicago, Milwaukee, and Philadelphia have recently been forced to make serious changes to their policies in the face of activism and court opinions declaring elements of stop-and-frisk unconstitutional.